rayelder/hashicorp-wpl-documentation/pages/patterns/key-benefits-with-image.md

 ## Purpose

-To promote product or solution key benefits alongside imagery.
+To promote product or solution key benefits alongside imagery

 ## Rules

-* TBD
+* Limit of 3 bullets

 ## Props